coreruleset/modsecurity-crs-docker/README.md

 ## Supported architectures

 We added the [docker buildx](https://github.com/docker/buildx) support to our docker builds so additional architectures are supported now.
-As we create our containers based on the official apache, nginx and openresty ones, we can only support the architectures they support.
+As we create our containers based on the official Apache httpd, nginx and Openresty ones, we can only support the architectures they support.

 There is a new file `docker-bake.hcl` used for this purpose.
 To build for new platforms, just use this example: